Birmingham Restaurant Week kicks off Thursday

 BIRMINGHAM, Ala.
-(WIAT) — The summer edition of Birmingham Restaurant Week starts Thursday, and the city kicked off the event with a preview party tonight.
+(WIAT) — The summer edition of Birmingham Restaurant Week starts Thursday, and the city kicked off the event with a preview party Tuesday night.

 Around 50 restaurants, food trucks, bars and coffee shops are participating.
 Proceeds benefit Feed Bham, a program by the Grace Klein Community that assists residents facing food insecurity.